-In the top panel of fig. 1 we show the evolution of the survival fraction up to 1 Gyr.
-In the animated figure, each snapshot corresponds to a 10 Myr time step.
-The color of each circle represents the surviving fraction of massless particles within that disc, while its location on the grid corresponds to the initial mass of the disc (i.e. the sum of the masses of our DPs) and the mass of the GP in that planetary system.
+In the top panel of Fig. 1, we show the evolution of the survival fraction up to 1 Gyr.
+In the animated figure, each snapshot corresponds to a 10 Myr time-step.
+The colour of each circle represents the surviving fraction of massless particles within that disc, while its location on the grid corresponds to the initial mass of the disc (i.e. the sum of the masses of our DPs) and the mass of the GP in that planetary system.

 The ejection efficiency is correlated to both the GP mass and the (initial) disc mass.
 Those systems with the highest GP and disc masses are the most quickly depleted.
-Within the first 30 to 100 Myr, the systems with the most massive GPs ($M{\rm GP} > 100 M{\oplus}$) have already lost $\geq 80\%$ of their initial particles.
+Within the first 30 to 100 Myr, the systems with the most massive GPs ($M{\rm GP} > 100 \, M{\oplus}$) have already lost ≥ 80 per cent of their initial particles.
 Over the next hundreds of Myr, with a smaller number of total particles as well as a smaller number of total perturbers, the ejection rate slows down.
-Overall the most efficient ejection continues to occur in systems with simultaneously the most massive discs and the most massive GPs.
+Overall, the most efficient ejection continues to occur in systems with simultaneously the most massive discs and the most massive GPs.

-At the end of the simulations, the higher ejection efficiency occurs for initial discs masses $\gtrsim 10 M{\oplus}$, with the highest ejection efficiency occurring when the GP mass is $\sim 100 M{\oplus}$ and the disc mass is $\gtrsim 20 M{\oplus}$.
+At the end of the simulations, the higher ejection efficiency occurs for initial discs masses $\gtrsim\!10\,M\oplus$, with the highest ejection efficiency occurring when the GP mass is $\sim\!100\,M\oplus$ and the disc mass is $\gtrsim\!20\,M\oplus$.
 Many systems exhibit the ejection of a substantial fraction of the test particles in our simulations.
-The average ejection rate is 64.5% across all simulations in the grid, with an ejection rate of up to 96.3% for the most extreme case.
+The average ejection rate is 64.5 per cent across all simulations in the grid, with an ejection rate of up to 96.3 per cent for the most extreme case.

-The orbital characteristics (eccentricity, inclination) of particles in the discs were calculated by averaging the elements of surviving particles at each time step.
-In the animated version of Figure 1, we show their evolution in 10 Myr time steps illustrating the change in the remaining particles, their eccentricity, and inclination over 1 Gyr.
-The color of each circle represents the mean values of the eccentricity and inclination for each model at the timestep in question.
+The orbital characteristics (eccentricity, inclination) of particles in the discs were calculated by averaging the elements of surviving particles at each time-step.
+In the animated version of Fig. 1, we show their evolution in 10 Myr time-steps, illustrating the change in the remaining particles, their eccentricity, and inclination over 1 Gyr.
+The colour of each circle represents the mean values of the eccentricity and inclination for each model at the time-step in question.

-From the evolution seen in the middle and bottom panel animations of fig. 1, we find that the disc response is monotonic for the lower GP masses ($M{\rm GP} \le 30 M{\oplus}$).
+From the evolution seen in the middle and bottom panel animations of Fig. 1, we find that the disc response is monotonic for the lower GP masses ($M{\rm GP} \leq 30 M{\oplus}$).
 We find increasing excitation for decreasing GP mass, increasing disc mass, and longer integration times.
 The evolution of the disc excitation with time is more clearly visible in eccentricity than inclination.

-The middle panel of animated Figure 1 shows that after a few tens of Myr of evolution, a more efficient stirring has been produced for the middle rows of the grid, i.e. for $M{\rm GP}$ in the range ~30 to ~110 M ${\oplus}$.
-At this time, the stirring grows in proportion to the debris disc mass, while for a given debris disc mass, the stirring increases with GP mass, reaches a maximum around 70 to 100 M ${\oplus}$, and decreases for larger GP masses.
+The middle panel of animated Fig. 1 shows that after a few tens of Myr of evolution, a more efficient stirring has been produced for the middle rows of the grid, i.e. for $M{\rm GP}$ in the range ~ 30 to $\sim 110 \,\rm M{\oplus}$.
+At this time, the stirring grows in proportion to the debris disc mass, while for a given debris disc mass, the stirring increases with GP mass, reaches a maximum around 70 to $100 \,\rm M{\oplus}$, and decreases for larger GP masses.
 This behaviour does not resemble the quadratic behaviour presented in Muñoz-Gutiérrez et al. (2017), however that study was for discs 2 to 4 orders of magnitude lighter than what we are studying here.